bbauska/JS-Notes4Pros/README.md

 console.log(localDate - utcDate === utcDate.getTimezoneOffset() * 60 * 1000);
 Sample output: true
 Changing a Date object
-All Date object modifiers, such as setDate(.) and setFullYear(.) have an equivalent takes an argument in UTC time rather than in local time. var date = new Date();
+All Date object modifiers, such as setDate(...) and setFullYear(...) have an equivalent takes an argument in UTC time rather than in local time. var date = new Date();
 date.setUTCFullYear(2000,0,31);